microsoft/azure-iot-developer-kit/docs/_docs/04-firmware-upgrading.md

 ## Upgrade the bootloader for IoT DevKit

 Follow bellowing steps to download the [latest version](https://github.com/microsoft/devkit-sdk/releases/) of default firmware for IoT DevKit, and upgrade the bootloader.
+>"Programming" LED needed to be solid in order to show that the device had a good data connection.
+If this LED is blinking, replace cable.

 ### Step 1.
 Connect IoT DevKit to your computer via USB